Insects in medicine: Blister beetle and Spanish fly

 Spanish fly is an emerald-green beetle, Lytta vesicatoria, in the blister beetle family (Meloidae).
 It and other such species were used in preparations offered by traditional apothecaries.
 The insect is the source of the terpenoid cantharidin, a toxic blistering agent once used as an aphrodisiac.

+Entomotherapy: Nutritional and Medicinal Benefits

+Insects have played a significant role in traditional and modern medicine across various cultures.
+The Food and Agriculture Organization (FAO) Edible Insects Report highlights the nutritional and therapeutic potential of insects, they have high protein content, essential fatty acids, and bioactive compounds.
+Some traditional healing practices incorporate insects as remedies for inflammatory conditions, infections, and gastrointestinal disorders.
+In China and other parts of Asia silkworm derived compounds have been used in traditional medicine to treat high blood pressure and atherosclerosis.
+Similarly termites and grasshoppers are utilized in African medicine for their perceived immune boosting effects.

+Ethnopharmacological Perspectives

+The Journal of Ethnopharmacology provides extensive documentation of insect based treatments in indigenous medicine.
+Ethnopharmacological research has revealed that insects are integral to traditional healing systems in many cultures.
+In South America ant and wasp venoms are used in pain management and inflammation control.
+Also in India scorpions and centipedes have been incorporated into Ayurvedic medicine for treating neurological disorders.
+These case studies illustrate the cultural diversity in insect based medicine and underscore the potential for modern pharmacological applications.

 Blood-feeding insects

-Many blood-feeding insects like ticks, horseflies, and mosquitoes inject multiple bioactive compounds into their prey.
+Many blood-feeding insects like horseflies or mosquitoes inject multiple bioactive compounds into their prey.
 These insects have been used by practitioners of Eastern Medicine for hundreds of years to prevent blood clot formation or thrombosis.
 However, modern medical research has only recently begun to investigate the drug development potential of blood-feeding insect saliva.
 These compounds in the saliva of blood feeding insects are capable of increasing the ease of blood feeding by preventing coagulation of platelets around the wound and provide protection against the host's immune response.
 Currently, over 1280 different protein families have been associated with the saliva of blood feeding organisms.
-This diverse range of compounds may include: